About Maestro Rosenbaum

 Rosenbaum has received numerous honors throughout his career, including the 2008 American Composer Alliance Laurel Leaf Award for "distinguished achievement in fostering and encouraging the performance of new American works," ASCAP's 2010 Victor Herbert Award for Distinguished Service to American Music "in recognition of his contribution to the choral repertory and his service to American composers and their music," and the 2014 Ditson Conductor's Award.
 He is also a four-time recipient of the ASCAP/Chorus American Award for Adventuresome Programming of Contemporary Music and a winner of Chorus American's American Choral Work Performance Award.

 A life-long resident of New York, Rosenbaum studied at Queens College (BA '72, MA '74).
 In 2011 he was recognized for his many achievements with an honorary doctorate from his alma mater.
-His book on choral conducting will be released this fall by Routledge.
+His first book on choral conducting, titled A Practical Guide to Choral Conducting, was released in the fall of 2017 by Routledge.
 He currently resides in Westchester County with his wife Edie.